 The person will have dilated pupils and a dry mouth.
-He or she may sweat and there will be little appetite.
-He will probably be restless and talkative.
+They may sweat and there will be little appetite.
+They will probably be restless and talkative.
 There will be too much energy for the person to sleep.
-She will be physically active.
+They will be physically active.

-But there are definite negative phenomena that show up either coincident with drug use or after it has been used for a while.
-These include depression, isolation, defensiveness and paranoia.
-The person's moods may swing wildly and he or she may manifest a false sense of confidence and power.
+Some definite negative phenomena appear either coincident with drug use, or after use has been continued for some time.
+These phenomena include depression, isolation, defensiveness and paranoia.
+The person’s moods may swing wildly and they may manifest a false sense of confidence and power.
 There may be hallucinations and confusion.
 The person may think there are bugs crawling on his skin.
-He may pick and and scratch his skin.
-He will probably have trouble concentrating.
+They may pick and scratch at their skin.
+They will probably have trouble concentrating.

 If the drug is used over a period of time, the user is likely to show premature aging.
 Some people have developed Parkinson’s disease after a long period of crack cocaine use.

 Of course, one of the major effects of crack cocaine is rapid development of addiction.
 Cocaine causes the strongest mental dependency of any drug.
 This dependency can occur within just days of starting to use crack cocaine.

 Binge use of crack cocaine can result in a psychotic, over-stimulated state accompanied by paranoia and compulsive behavior.
 At the end of the binge, the person will normally crash, suffering exhaustion, agitation, depression and intense cravings.

 While a driver who has used crack cocaine may feel invincible, he is likely to lose his concentration while driving, increasing his risk for accidents.
 He may also suffer attacks of paranoia, hallucinations or mood swings while driving.
 Lack of concentration may result in a loss of control of the vehicle.
 Of 253 fatally injured drivers in Michigan in a two-year period, ten percent were found to have cocaine or residues of cocaine use in their blood.